 You can also apply the following strategies when introducing software in other key learning areas that will also develop student ICT capability.
 No matter if it is animation, generic, graphic or even subject-specific software the best practices need to be implemented in order for students to be able to make effective decisions about what software to use so to create a solution to a problem situation.

-When deciding to introduce software to students you need to ensure that the software that you are intending for the students to use will develop student capabilities in ICT in your Learning Area.
+When deciding to introduce literacy software to students you need to ensure that the software that you are intending for the students to use will develop student capabilities in ICT in your Learning Area.
 Using ICT as a resource to support your teaching strategies across the curriculum may provide opportunities for the development of students’ ICT capability, but this need not always be the case.

 Research shows that subject-specific software will not allow students to do this as they don’t have full control over the technology.
-Control of learning is in the hands of the management system and the nature of them are typically highly directive.
+Control of learning is in the hands of the management system and the nature of them is typically highly directive.

-Content-free software is your best choice.
+Content-free literacy software is your best choice.
 Here are some questions to help you evaluate the educational potential of software (Bennett, 1997, 21 as cited in Kennewell et al., 2000):